ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/react-hooks/index.md

 ## Components

 Custom Components can be referenced by Name or Direct Reference, see [Registering Components](/components/).
-When providing a Direct Reference to the component AG Grid will avoid most unnecessarily renders.
+When providing a Direct Reference to the component AG Grid will avoid most unnecessary renders.
 However, if your component is rendered more than you expect, it may help to wrap it with `memo`.

 ```jsx
 const MyCellRenderer = p => <span>{p.value}</span>;